rmarasigan/aws-essentials/technical/README.md

    **d.
 Disable or delete the access keys associated with the root user**

    e.
 Place root user password in a secure container

+5. What does an Amazon EC2 instance type indicate?

+   a.
+Instance placement and instance size

+   **b.
+Instance family and instance size**

+   c.
+Instance tenancy and instance billing

+   d.
+Instance AMI and networking speed

+6. Which of the following is true about serverless?

+ a.
+You must provision and manage servers

+ b.
+You must manually scale serverless resources

+ c.
+You must manage availability and fault tolerance

+ **d.
+You never pay for idle resources**